DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Preliminary: Diffusion Models

-Intuitively, the scaled gradient of the guidance signal, $\nabla_{\textbf{x}_t}\log{p(\textbf{c}\lvert\textbf{x}_t)}$ is used to nudge the denoised mean $\mu_\theta$ to generate samples in accordance with the guidance $\textbf{c}$. $\log{p(\textbf{c}\lvert\textbf{x}_t)}$ could represent the class probability which can be implemented using a neural-net~\cite{dhariwal2021diffusion}, or could represent a cost term $G(\textbf{x}_t)$ that is optimized~\cite{karunratanakul2023gmd}.
-The classifier guidance method has the advantage that any guidance signal that is differentiable can be used to guide the diffusion and can use pre-trained diffusion models without retraining them.
+where $\bm{\mu}_\theta(\textbf{x}_t,t)'$ indicates the original mean, $s$ is the scaling of the gradients, and $\beta$ is a variance scheduler.
+Here the mean is shifted by the scaled gradient.
+Intuitively, the scaled gradient of the guidance signal, $\nabla_{\textbf{x}_t}\log{p(\textbf{c}\lvert\textbf{x}_t)}$ nudges the denoised mean $\bm{\mu}_\theta$ to generate samples in accordance with the guidance $\textbf{c}$. $\log{p(\textbf{c}\lvert\textbf{x}_t)}$ could represent the class probability which can be implemented using a neural-net, or could represent a cost term $G(\textbf{x}_t)$ that is optimized.
+The classifier guidance method has the advantage that it can use pre-trained diffusion models without retraining them and can benefit from any guidance signal that is differentiable to guide the diffusion.